 Building Respectful Relationships

-With remote working, there has probably never been a more important time to focus on building respectful relationships among your teams.
+With anxiety and uncertainty spiking thanks to the ongoing pandemic, it has probably never been a more important focus on building respectful relationships among your teams.
 Here are some ideas on how to go about it:

 – Create safe spaces free from judgment for people to share and open up.
 We cannot build respectful relationships if we don’t really know each other.
 Encourage people to share their vulnerabilities and help them feel confident in bringing their authentic selves to work.
 Remote working means creating spaces for people to do this virtually, and encouraging human-to-human connection rather than focusing on work all the time.